-Coaching can be a rewarding profession, both in terms of job satisfaction and financial rewards.
-If you are ready to put in the hard work, are confident about your skills & knowledge, have a knack for connecting with people, empathizing with their issues, and persevering against setbacks, then the chances are that you will make a success out of your coaching career and enjoy a long, fulfilling professional journey.
+Coaching as a profession can be quite rewarding, both in terms of job satisfaction and financial rewards.
+If you are ready to put in the hard work, chosen a niche for yourself (sales coach, business coach, life coach, etc.), are confident about your skills & knowledge, have a knack for connecting with people, empathizing with their issues, and persevering against setbacks, then the chances are that you will make a success out of your coaching career and enjoy a long, fulfilling professional journey.

-Wanting to help people overcome their challenges and guide them on their journey of self-awareness (both in personal & professional capacity) and reach their desired destinations is probably the main reason why you decided to become a coach in the first place.
+Wanting to help people in overcoming their challenges and guide them on their journey of self-awareness (both in personal & professional capacity) and reach their desired destinations is probably the main reason why you decided to become a coach in the first place.

 But it is not all roses and sunshine – the thorns do prick and thunder does come along the way.
 As a coach, challenges are present at every step of the coaching process.
-From core coaching issues to business related problems, as a coach you will face numerous obstacles along the way, not just in the day to day running but also when you think about means on how to scale a coaching business.
+From core coaching issues to business-related problems, as a coach, you will face numerous obstacles along the way, not just in building a coaching business or in the day-to-day running of it, but also when you think about means of how to scale the same.

 Here are some of the professional challenges, coaching-specific as well as business-specific, that coaches may face.